Multimodal LLM-based Query Paraphrasing for Video Search: Experiments

-Although the proposed T2T, T2I, and I2T queries, when used alone, are not as effective in retrieving videos as the user query, they are complementary to the latter query, as evidenced by their ensemble results shown in Table \ref{exp:comparison_original_query_generative_query}.
-Using all the terms in Eq. (\ref{eq:ensemble}) obtains the best performance.
-The randomization test~\cite{randomization_test} shows all four ensembles have significant performance differences with the user query at $p$-value $\leq 0.01$.
-Figure \ref{fig:xy_complent} shows the ranking changes of true positives of all test queries on a search length of 1000 after the ensembles.
-Specifically, the $x$-axis represents the rank of the ground truth using the user query to search, and the $y$-axis represents the updated rank after the ensemble process.
-We also draw a line of x=y as a baseline.
-A point below the baseline means that the true-positive rank of the query is elevated, whereas a point above it means that the rank drops.
-As shown in the figure, the ensembles with paraphrased queries have improved the ranks of many user queries.
+Despite the bad performance of T2I when using it alone, its combination with user query (i.e., User+T2I queries) obtains a retrieval rate as high as other combinations, as shown in Table \ref{exp:comparison_original_query_generative_query}.
+Fusing all the rank lists retrieved by all paraphrased queries and the user query (i.e., Eq. (\ref{eq:ensemble}) obtains the best result.
+The randomization test~\cite{randomization_test} shows all seven ensembles have significant performance differences with the user query at $p$-value $\leq 0.01$.
+We further analyze how the rank changes before and after the ensemble.
+In general, the ensembles with paraphrased queries have improved the ranks of many user queries.
 Specifically, 48.03\%, 51.4\%, 52.61\%, and 55.69\% of true-positive videos receive higher ranks after the ensembles with the T2I, I2T, T2T, and all valid queries, respectively.
 Additionally, T2I, I2T, and T2T queries have different ways of improving the ranks of true positives in the ensembles.
-The ensemble of the original and T2I queries (i.e., User + T2I queries) has the lowest number of true positives with higher ranks.
-However, it has a higher mean rank change than the ensemble of original and T2T queries (i.e., 139.00 Versus 106.28).
-Moreover, it has a larger number of true positives that have rank improvements by more than 500 ranks, which elevate true positives at the bottom section of the rank list to higher positions at the cost of some true positives having serious rank drops.
+Specifically, the ensemble of the user and T2I queries has the lowest number of true positives getting evaluated.
+However, it has the largest magnitude of the change with a mean change of 139.00 versus 106.28 of user + T2T queries.
+Specifically, it has a larger number of true positives that have rank improvements by more than 500 ranks, which elevate true positives at the bottom section of the rank list to higher positions at the cost of some true positives having serious rank drops.
 In contrast, the ensembles with I2T and T2T queries (i.e., User + I2T queries and User + T2T queries) have more true positives with rank elevation but with smaller mean rank changes (i.e., 119.94 and 79.78, respectively).
-However, it is worth mentioning that the ensembles with I2T and T2T queries bring around 7\% and 5\% of newly found true positives, which are out of the rank list of the user query, respectively.
-Overall, the ensemble result over the user, T2I, I2T, and T2T queries (i.e., User + T2I + I2T + T2T queries) achieves the best results in terms of rank improvements and rank changes.
+Moreover, it is worth mentioning that the ensembles with I2T and T2T queries bring around 7\% and 5\% of newly found true positives, which are out of the rank list of the user query, respectively.